 Use this checkbox to load patterns from file.
 When this option is active the Search for field is disabled.
 Search Algorithm

+Search algorithm Algorithm Exact 🔹

 This group specifies the algorithm that should be used to search for a pattern.
 The algorithm can be one of the following: